 If you are looking to develop a fully-functional telemedicine application it is crucial to highlight the key stages of development.
 We can narrow them down to 6 steps:

-- Evaluate your idea Any successful application fulfills a pre-defined set of criteria.
+- Evaluate your idea Any successful application fulfils a pre-defined set of criteria.
 In the very first step, you should consider how your app will be used, what are the customer requirements and why do you want to create a telehealth app.
 The answers will help your developers understand your demand and make the development process easier.

 - Business analysis Identify the buyers’ persona of your target audience.
 This will help you find out what are the problems of your potential customers and enable you to provide them with the right solution straight away.
 Always strive to create a product that caters to those particular problems.